 He was the human battering ram who cleared the path for a thousand-yard rusher for eleven consecutive seasons, redefining the fullback's role.

-In an era that began to phase out the traditional fullback, Lorenzo Neal was a stubborn and spectacular exception.
-For 16 NFL seasons, he was the ultimate enforcer, a compact powerhouse whose sole, glorious purpose was to obliterate linebackers and defensive ends.
-His career was a tour of the league, but his legacy was cemented during a staggering run from 1997 to 2007, where every single primary tailback he blocked for rushed for over 1,000 yards.
-This included paving the way for stars like Eddie George, Corey Dillon, and, most famously, LaDainian Tomlinson during his record-breaking MVP season in 2006.
-Neal didn't just block; he executed with a devastating precision that turned the fullback position into an art form of controlled violence.
-He was the indispensable, often unsung, engine behind some of the most potent ground games of his time.
+Lorenzo Neal played fullback for 16 NFL seasons, obliterating linebackers and defensive ends.
+From 1997 to 2007, every single primary tailback he blocked for rushed for over 1,000 yards.
+He paved the way for stars like Eddie George, Corey Dillon, and LaDainian Tomlinson during Tomlinson's record-breaking MVP season in 2006.
+Neal executed with devastating precision, turning the fullback position into an art form of controlled violence.
+He was the indispensable engine behind some of the most potent ground games of his time.

 1965–1980